macCesar/purgetss-docs/docs/customization/1-Configuring Guide.md

 - **`mode.all`**

-  By default, `purgetss` will look everywhere inside the XML files, like in comments, attributes, classes, ids, Ti Element.
+  By default, **PurgeTSS** will look everywhere inside the XML files, including comments, attributes, classes, IDs, and Ti Elements.

-  **This mode is necessary if you want `purgetss` to parse any Ti Element that you've styled in `config.js`**.
+  **This mode is necessary if you want **PurgeTSS** to parse any Ti Elements that you've styled in `config.js`**.

 - **`mode.method`**

-  To set how the **auto-purge** taks will be executed: `sync` (default) or `async`.
+  The `method` setting determines how the **auto-purge** task will be executed: `sync` (default) or `async`

   **If you don't see any changes reflected when changing and rebuilding a project with TiKit Components and LiveView, set the compile method to `async`.**.

 - **`mode.class`**

-  Use `class` to search only in `classes` and `id` attributes in XML files.
+  Use `class` to search only in classes and ID attributes in XML files..

 - **`options.legacy`**

   Set `legacy` to true to parse all your files as if you were using **PurgeTSS v5.x.x**.
-However, you will not get any of the new auto-generated classes.
+However, you will not get any of the new auto-generated classes when using this setting.

 - **`options.missing`**

-  Set it to `true` if you want to get a list of any missing or misspelled classes at the end of the `app.tss` file.
+  Set `missing` to `true` if you want to get a list of any missing or misspelled classes at the end of the `app.tss` file.

-  **Very useful if you want to check if you forgot to add a class definition or if you forgot to remove non-existing classes from your `views`.**
+  **This is very useful if you want to check if you forgot to add a class definition or if you forgot to remove non-existing classes from your Views.**

 - **`options.widgets`**

-  Set it to `true` to also parse all the XML files found in the `widgets` folder.
+  Set `widgets` to `true` to also parse all the XML files found in the **Widgets** folder.

 - **`options.safelist`**

-  List of classes and Ti Elements that you want to keep regardless of the purge mode or whether or not they are included in the XML files.
+  The `safelist` is a list of classes and Ti Elements that you want to keep regardless of the purge mode or whether or not they are included in the XML files.

   If you need to keep a large list of classes and elements, you can create a CommonJS module with an array of all the styles and require it in `config.js` like this: